Koo Kwang-mo

 Koo Kwang-mo (born January 23, 1978) is a South Korean businessman.
-The chairman of LG, he is among the richest people in South Korea.
-As of December 2024, Forbes estimated his net wealth to be US$1.5 billion and ranked him 19th richest in South Korea.
+As the chairman of LG, he is among the richest people in South Korea.
+As of April 2026, Forbes estimated his net worth to be US$1.9 billion and ranked him the 30th richest person in South Korea.

 Biography

 He was born on January 23, 1978 in Seoul, South Korea.
 He is the eldest son of Koo Bon-neung, the former chairman of Heesung Group.
 His father is a brother of former LG Group chairman Koo Bon-moo; his great-grandfather is Koo In-hwoi, the founder of LG Group.
 He graduated from Youngdong High School in 1995 and from Rochester Institute of Technology in New York, United States with a bachelor's in computer science.
 He joined LG Electronics as a deputy manager of the finance team.
 In 2004, he was adopted by Koo Bon-moo.
 Koo Bon-moo had lost his own eldest son to an accident in 1994.
 Koo Kwang-mo pursued an MBA at Stanford University beginning in 2007, but dropped out before graduating.
 He worked various management roles in LG thereafter.

 On June 29, 2018, he became chairman of LG Group after the death of his adopted father.
 He reportedly inherited 8.8% of LG stock, which increased his overall stake in the company to 15% and making him the largest shareholder.
 In 2019, he became owner of the baseball team LG Twins.

+Under Koo's leadership, LG exited various businesses such as smartphones, fuel cells, water treatment, electronic payment, and solar panels.
+His willingness to exit established operations has been described as unusual.